jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 ### Submitter checklist

 - [ ] JIRA issue is well described
-- [ ] Changelog entries provide a human-readable description of the change.
+- [ ] Changelog entry appropriate for the audience affected by the change (users or developer, depending on the change).
 [Examples](https://github.com/jenkins-infra/jenkins.io/blob/master/content/_data/changelogs/weekly.yml)
-   * Use `Internal: ` prefix if it addresses the API changes which do not impact the user-visible behavior
+      * Use the `Internal: ` prefix if the change has no user-visible impact (API, test frameworks, etc.)
 - [ ] Appropriate autotests or explanation to why this change has no tests
 - [ ] For dependency updates: links to external changelogs and, if possible, full diffs